Toward a Spectral Theory of Cellular Sheaves: The Cheeger Inequality

-Bandeira, Singer, and Spielman proved an analogue to the graph Cheeger inequality for $O(n)$-bundles \cite{bandeira_cheeger_2013}.
+Recall from \S\ref{sec:discvect} the notion of an $O(n)$-bundle on a graph.
+Bandeira, Singer, and Spielman proved an analogue to the graph Cheeger inequality for $O(n)$-bundles~\cite{bandeira_cheeger_2013}.
 Their goal was to give guarantees on the performance of a spectral method for finding an approximate section to a principal $O(n)$-bundle over a graph.
-They defined the \style{frustration} of a $0$-cochain $x$ to be
+For an $O(n)$-bundle on a graph with Laplacian $L$, degree matrix $D$ and normalized Laplacian $\mathcal L = D^{-1/2}LD^{-1/2}$, they defined the \style{frustration} of a $0$-cochain $x$ to be